openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 The Dell EMC VMAX Cinder driver supports the VMAX-3 hybrid series and VMAX All-Flash arrays.

-The array operating system software, Solutions Enabler 8.4.0.7 or later, and Unisphere for VMAX 8.4.0.15 or later are required to run Dell EMC VMAX Cinder driver.
+The array operating system software, Solutions Enabler 8.4.0.x series (minimum 8.4.0.7), and Unisphere for VMAX 8.4.0.x series (minimum 8.4.0.15) are required to run Dell EMC VMAX Cinder driver.
+There was a post qualification on Solutions Enabler 9.0.x and Unisphere for PowerMax 9.0.x to support PowerMax OS on the PowerMax and All Flash arrays.

 You can download Solutions Enabler and Unisphere from the Dell EMC's support web site (login is required).
 See the ``Solutions Enabler 8.4.0 Installation